ali04204/Perception-for-a-Robotic-Mealtime-Assistant-/docs/dataset_collection.md

 - Participant 1: clips 4 to 9
 - Participant 2: clips 10 to 17
 - Future participants: start at 20, 30, 40

+Update due to time constraint:
+- Compressed dataset target for Nov deadline
+- 4 to 5 visual participants, 3 to 4 clips each, total 12 to 20 clips.